Cover photo for Bernard Ellis Morris's Obituary

 Oregon City, Oregon

 Bernard enjoyed nature, poetry, music, long walks, crossword puzzles, motorcycles, and traveling with his wife.
-He loved life.
+He loved life, his family, and his friends.

-He is survived by his wife of 27 years, Silvana, 2 stepchildren Adriana and Daniel, grandchildren Vix, Nolan and Quinn, stepdaughter-in-law Courtney, sister-in-law Rosemary, and daughter Georgiana.
+He is survived by his wife of 27 years, Silvana Morris, stepchildren Adriana Gantzer and Daniel (Courtney) Paddock, grandchildren Vix and Nolan Gantzer and Quinn Paddock, sister-in-law Rosemary Morris, daughter Georgiana Morris, and our beloved kitties Emma and Lucy Belle.

-He is preceded in death by his father Edward Leroy Morris, mother Doris Josephine Lanier, stepfather Malcolm (Mutt) Lanier, brothers Leroy and Harry Morris, and stepsister Jean Lanier.
+He is preceded in death by his father Edward Leroy Morris, mother Doris Josephine Lanier, stepfather Malcolm (Mutt) Lanier, brothers Leroy and Harry Morris, stepsister Jean Lanier, and our beloved cat Kitty.

 His ashes will rest at Willamette National Cemetery in Happy Valley, Oregon.
-The funeral will be a private ceremony with family members and friends present.
+The date of the military services is to be determined.

 To order memorial trees or send flowers to the family in memory of Bernard Ellis Morris, please visit our flower store.